 Fisher College is the ideal institution for an excited learner who is ready to be engaged!
-At Fisher College, we believe that learning outside the classroom has immeasurable value.
-We feature opportunities that challenge students to learn and grow beyond our College walls.
+Fisher believes that learning outside the classroom has immeasurable value.
+Fisher features opportunities that challenge students to learn and grow beyond the College walls.
 Whether it is through Athletics, Clubs and Organizations, Study Abroad opportunities, internships, and the like – Fisher has countless outlets for engaging students.

 Fisher understands that landing that first job after college is on the forefront of people’s minds now more than ever.
 Fisher believes that an Internship can be one of the most satisfying and enlightening experiences at the College.
 However, preparation is the key to getting the most out of your internship.

 To enhance the student experience and to encourage students to expand their global awareness, Fisher College offers a series of short-term study abroad programs.
 Most of the program options occur during the summer months, allowing all students an opportunity to participate without adversely affecting progress in completing their academic programs.
 Study abroad opportunities are currently offered in France, Austria, Italy, Australia, Ireland, Scotland, England and Spain.
 All programs are offered in English.
 Students may be either full- or part-time, and must be in good standing at the College in order to participate.

 One of the primary reasons students choose to attend Fisher is because we offer an individualized educational experience that few can match.
 It begins with committed faculty members.